jaraco/cssutils/README.txt

 Kind Request
 ============
 cssutils is far from being perfect or even complete.
-If you find any bugs (especially specification violations) or have problems or suggestions please put them in the `Issue Tracker <http://code.google.com/p/cssutils/issues/list>`_ at Google.
+If you find any bugs (especially specification violations) or have problems or suggestions please put them in the `Issue Tracker <https://bitbucket.org/cthedot/cssutils/issues>`_ at Bitbucket.

 Thanks